stephenpower2003/FPL-Data-Visualisation/README.md

 # FPL-Data-Visualisation
 Gameweek 1 data from the Fantasy Premier League (FPL) game is used to produce data visualisation using the Seaborn library.
-This is to aid decision making and strategy calls for future gameweeks.
-Using Seaborn, which is a Python data visualization library based on matplotlib, barplots, scatter plots and histograms were created to display data in order to gain a better understanding of this data.
+This is to aid decision making and strategy calls for future gameweeks, as well as understanding patterns and trends.
+Using Seaborn, which is a Python data visualization library based on matplotlib, barplots and scatter plots were created to display data in order to gain a better understanding of this data.
 All data used was obtained from the 'Fantasy-Premier-League' repository, owned by @vaastav.

 ## Bar Plots